Death Stranding – Jesus Is Kojima?

 Many expect things of Hideo Kojima, but it takes a degree of self-confidence to deliver something else instead.
 He left Konami because he wasn’t allowed to take the time and spend the money to make the game he wanted, so it is depressing to see Death Stranding make so many mistakes that appear on some level to be dictated by what people expect.

-Joab Gilroy is the Esports Editor at Red Bull AU and co-host of The GAP, Australia’s longest-running games podcast.
+Joab Gilroy holds the Australian Esports Journalist of the Year title and refuses to defend it, making him the champion forever.
+He’s also the co-host of The GAP, Australia’s longest-running games podcast.